kajal-rekha/luminex-server/README.md

 - **Validation:** Input validation is implemented using the validator library.
 - **Middleware:** Body-parser, CORS, and dotenv for enhanced functionality.
 - **Order Tracking:** Users can track the status of their orders in real-time.
-- **User Dashboard:** Personalized dashboard for users to manage their profile and track order history.
-- **Product Reviews:** Leave and read reviews for products to enhance the shopping experience.

 ## Tools Used